List of Cold Case characters: Scotty Valens

+Shortly after, Valens had an intimate relationship with Lilly's sister Christina which severely strained his friendship with Lilly for its duration.
+Scotty and Christina lived together for some time until she was accused of fraud and fled without saying goodbye to him.
+In season seven, she was abducted by her daughter's father in the series finale.
+Scotty is shown assisting Lilly and the squad in rescuing her.

+In season three, Detective Josie Sutton was assigned to Homicide and Scotty quickly expressed interest in her but she rejected him.
+Later she was transferred.

+Scotty also had a passionate relationship with ADA Alexandra Thomas.
+She is introduced in season four due to a child abuse case that involved Scotty's brother Mike as a past victim.
+In the last episode, Scotty is devastated after Lilly is seriously wounded by a gunshot and Alex comforts him.
+In season five, when Valens was investigated by Internal Affairs, Alex revealed compromising information about him, putting his job at risk.
+Despite that Scotty and Thomas start a relationship which they kept secret at first, although later a few months, he wanted to bring it to light but she refused it.
+Their relationship took a turn for the worse when her office disclosed that a serial bomber's intendend target had survived, which nearly killed the man's wife and adaughter.
+Scotty blamed Alex for this and so their relationship broke up.

+After, he briefly dated with Frankie Rafferty, a lab technician, but the affair ends due to her marriage.
+Frankie decided to reunite with her husband but months later, she decides to end her marriage and attempts to reconnect with Scotty but he rejected her.

 Scotty's rogue attitude has worked against him more than once.
-In the episode "Offender", he identified a suspect to a vigilante father that allowed the father to find and nearly kill said suspect.
+In the episode "Offender", he revealed the identity of a suspect to a vigilante father which allowed the father to find and nearly kill said suspect.
 In the season four finale, during a hostage situation in the police squad room, he disobeys a S.W.A.T. commanders' orders and enters the building.
 He ends up shooting the gunman, drawing the interest of Internal Affairs, who question whether or not the shooting followed protocol (as well as bringing up the Burrell case).
 They ordered Scotty to take a month's unpaid leave as punishment, but Lt.
 John Stillman overruled them, taking the leave for himself in order to ensure Scotty stayed on the force.

-In season seven, Scotty learns his mother was assaulted, but she refuses to say more or even press charges.
-Investigating on his own, Scotty realizes his mother was actually raped and goes on a personal quest to find the perpetrator.
+In season seven, Scotty learns his beloved mother was assaulted, but she refuses to say more or even press charges.
+Investigating on his own, Scotty realized his mother was actually raped and goes on a personal quest to find the perpetrator.
+Valens catches him and he sends him to prison but when he learned the rapist would be free in no time, Scotty made sure that he couldn't harm anyone else.